-Intentional destruction of a spacecraft or orbital stage, (self-destruction, intentional collision, etc.), and other harmful activities that may significantly increase collision risks to other spacecraft and orbital stages should be avoided.
-For instance, intentional break-ups should be conducted at sufficiently low altitudes so that orbital fragments are short lived.
+Intentional destruction of a space system (self-destruction, intentional collision etc.) and other harmful activities that may significantly increase collision risks to other systems should be avoided.
+For instance, intentional break-ups should be conducted at sufficiently low altitudes so that orbital fragments are short-lived.

-5.3 Post Mission Disposal
+5.3 Post mission disposal

-5.3.1 Geosynchronous Region
+5.3.1 Geosynchronous region'

-Spacecraft that have terminated their mission should be manoeuvred far enough away from GEO so as not to cause interference with spacecraft or orbital stage still in geostationary orbit.
-The manoeuvre should place the spacecraft in an orbit that remains above the GEO protected region.
+Spacecraft that have terminated their mission should be manoeuvred far enough away from GEO so as not to cause interference with space systems still in geostationary orbit.
+The recommended minimum increase in perigee altitude at the end of re-orbiting, which takes into account all orbital perturbations, is: